valr300/WebApiCoreRegionMonitor/README.md

 (enter your mysql password, or if you haven't set password for MySQL server, type "mysql -u root" instead) You can even use MySQL Command Line Client on the Start menu on Windows.
 After login, create user, or if you prefer proceed to create you user via the Workbench, much easier!.

 CREATE USER 'YourDBUser'@'localhost' IDENTIFIED BY 'YOURPASSWORD';
-GRANT ALL PRIVILEGES ON YourDBUser.* TO 'Rental'@'localhost';
+GRANT ALL PRIVILEGES ON YourDBUser.* TO 'RegionMonitor'@'localhost';

 Step 4: Add your API to Nginx
 you will need to edit your sites-available/default and add the API.